Pancasila: Formulation

-In his speech, Sukarno rejected the Panca Dharma as a name, saying that "dharma" meant 'obligation', but that he was proposing principles.
-He further said that he liked the symbolic meaning of "five" as there were Five Pillars of Islam, five fingers to a hand and five senses.
-He named the principles Pancasila.
-With this formulation, Sukarno made a compromise between the ideas of an Islamic state and of a secular state.
-Sukarno outlined these five principles could be compressed into three principles ("trisila"), namely: the principle of socio-nationalism, of socio-democracy, and of the one Lordship and then those three can further be compressed into one principle (ekasila), which is the principle of gotong royong (mutual cooperation).
+In his speech, Sukarno rejected the name Panca Dharma, noting that "dharma" means 'obligation', whereas he was proposing principles.
+He stated his preference for the symbolic meaning of the number five, drawing parallels to the Five Pillars of Islam, the five fingers on a hand, and the five senses.
+He officially named these principles Pancasila.
+This formulation represented a compromise between advocates for an Islamic state and those for a secular state.
+Sukarno also proposed that the five principles could be compressed into three (trisila): socio-nationalism, socio-democracy, and belief in God.
+These three could be further compressed into a single principle (ekasila): gotong royong (mutual cooperation).